miyaichi/Minimalisp/README.md

 - Automatic garbage collection with configurable thresholds and manual `(gc)` / `(gc-threshold ...)` builtins for deterministic tuning.
 - Buildable to native binary **and** WebAssembly.
 - Abstract GC API (`include/gc.h` + `src/gc/*`) with swappable backends (mark‑sweep by default, copying GC via `GC_BACKEND=copying`).
+- **Educational**: Designed as a "glass-box" for learning interpreter internals and GC implementation.
+See [`docs/learning.md`](docs/learning.md) for suggested learning paths and exercises.

 ---